 We collect website activity statistics such as number of visitors, pages visited, time and date of visit and where you accessed our website from, so that we can make informed decisions relating to improving our website and the service we deliver.
 This information is anonymous and doesn’t identify a specific person.

 When you visit our website a cookie is placed on your computer which is later used to display advertising on other websites you may visit.
 The cookie does not contain personal information that can identify you, but may contain information about the page you visited on our website.
 If you do not wish for this to occur, you can remove cookies from your computer, by following the standard procedures for your internet browser to do so.

 We may disclose information to third parties when outsourcing services, such as data storage, debt collection, bulk distribution and mailing, direct marketing, technology support services and obtaining expert help from consultants to improve our services.

 We have contractual agreements with our service providers to protect your information up to the same standards as if we stored the information ourselves and to prevent them using the information we provide for any purposes other than our own.

 There are times when we will be required by law to disclose any personal information we have about you, such as in the instance of an investigation into bankruptcy, counter-terrorism, fraud, taxation etc.

 We take all reasonable steps to ensure that information we collect, use or disclose is accurate, complete, up-to-date and securely stored.

 We strive to protect your personal information from misuse, loss and unauthorised access; however we cannot guarantee security.

-You can access your personal information held by Kemp Law by making a written request to the address:
+You can request access to your personal information held by Kemp Law by emailing our CEO email@example.com

 For existing clients, you should contact your legal team directly.